-II (Inexcused Absonce) Student absent from class.
-Parent/Guardian U (Unexcused Absence) did not notify the school within 24 hours.
+U (Unexcused Absence) Student absent from class.
+Parent/Guardian did not notify the school within 24 hours.
 All quizzes, tests and missed work will receive a 0.
-E and E/P (Excused Absence)/(Excused Absence/Present) Parent/Guardian informed the school of absence within 24 hours.
-Parent/Guardian informed the school of absence within 24 hours.
-Student is excused absence for part of the class, but present for more than 50% of the class.
-UT and UT/P (Unexcused Tardy)/(Unexcused Tardy/Present) Student arrives to class 10 minutes after the start of class.
-Parent/Guardian did not notify the school within 24 hours.
-Student arrives 10 minutes after the start of class.
-Parent/Guardian did not notify the school within 24 hours.
-Student is present for more than 50% of the class.
+E (Excused Absence) Parent/Guardian informed the school of absence within 24 hours.
 DR and DR/P (Medical Absence with Doctor Note)/(Medical Absence/Present) Absence supported by a specific note from a doctor.
 Absence support by a specific note from a doctor; student present for more than 50% of the class.
 SR (School Related absence) Approved school related absences for sports, fine arts, etc. Also included are approved college visits (with 1 week advance notice to the WMC Office) and funeral and bereavement leave.
-T/P (Tardy/Present) Student arrives to class tardy - within 9 minutes of the start of class and is present for more than 50% of the class.
+T (Tardy) Student arrives to class late and is present for more than 50% of the class.
 ISS/OSS (In School Suspension/Out of School Suspension) Suspension served either in school or outside of school.